-As always, I hope you enjoy today’s holidays and observances, a music link to Tex Williams, factoids of interest for this day in history, a relevant quote on charity and its effects, hoping your day is full of jocose people, secure in the knowledge that if you want to find a gift for any memorable events like weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Katy Perry, factoids of interest for this day in history, the fact that you do not have poliosis, and a relevant quote from Lawrence Colburn on Mai Lai and how it could have been worse, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-5. Move Too Fast Life Does Not Last—celebrating the birth on this day in 1946 of Farrokh Bulsara better known to his fans as Freddie Mercury, noted singer and songwriter for the British band Queen who had many homosexual relationships, contracted AIDS and died at the age of 46.
+5. We Are The Champions—celebrating the birth on this day in 1946 Farrokh Bulsara, better known to his fans as Freddie Mercury, singer and songwriter for the band Queen whose incredible talent was trumped by the HIV virus and died from complications of AIDS on November 24, 1991.

 On this day in: